gisogrimm/ov-client/README.md

 Currently, only the [ORLANDOviols](http://box.orlandoviols.com/) configuration server is supported.
-This means that once your installation is ready you need to create an account at ovbox.orlandoviols.com.
+This means that once your installation is ready you need to create an account at box.orlandoviols.com.
 If you need assistance do not hesitate to contact us via email.

-The interface to the [digital stage](https://digital-stage.org/) configuration server is currently under development.
+The interface to the [digital stage](https://digital-stage.ovbox.de/) configuration server will also work, although some features will be missing.

 ## User manual